glutengo/rendering-strategies/backend/res/posts/metrics/metrics.md

 # Metrics

 One aim of this blog is to compare the performance of different rendering approaches for web applications built with modern JavaScript frameworks.
-To be able to do this, it is required to find out which metrics could be suitable to measure the performance.
+To be able to do this, it is required to find out which metrics are suitable to measure the performance.

 ### User centric performance metrics